Harry Smith Vacation Studentships

 Administration of awards

-Applicants should expect to receive notification of the outcome of their application within two months of the closing date.
+Applicants should expect to receive notification of the outcome of their application by email within two months of the closing date.
+Successful applications will also receive instructions on how to claim their award via their Mi Society account.

-Awarded funds will be paid to the institution’s nominated account by bank transfer within one month of payment details being received by the Grants Office.
+Awarded funds will be paid to the institution’s nominated account by bank transfer within one month of receiving a claim.
 Any errors in provided details may result in a delay in payment.